Bayernatoor/blockclock_mining_stats/README.md

 **I hope you enjoy.
 This is a little project to help me better learn Python and bitcoin.**

 **I plan to continue updating this script, the setup needs to be improved and the overall structure of the app as well.
-Gotta an tips or improvements or notice some bugs, I'd love to hear it :D. Just open an issue!**
+Got any tips/improvements/feedback or notice some bugs i'd love to hear about it!
+Just open an issue!** :D